dagartga/Salifort_Motors_Employee_Retention_Project/README.md

    -  98% for classifying Employee Churn.

 - **Final Model Recall:**
-   - 93% of the time, the model will correctly predict the employees who will leave.
+   - 93% of the time the model will correctly predict the employees who will leave.

 ## Exploratory Data Analysis: